Al-Shabab SC (Seeb)

-Al-Shabab Club (نادي الشباب) is an Omani sports club based in Barka.
-Their football section currently plays in the Oman Professional League, the top division of the Oman Football Association.
+Al-Shabab Club (نادي الشباب) is an Omani multi-sports club based in Barka.
+Their professional football section currently plays in the Oman Professional League, the top division of the Oman Football Association.
 Their home ground is Al-Seeb Stadium.

 Other sections

 Although being mainly known for their football, Al-Shabab Club also has hockey, volleyball, handball, basketball, badminton and squash sections.
 They also have a youth football team competing in the Omani Youth League.